gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Prop.md

 > `optional` **label**: `string`

-- The label of the property
+- The label of the property.

 ***